taolson/Admiran/doc/Language.md

 ## Predefined (built-in) Types

-The Miranda2 compiler `mirac` defines a number of built-in base types that cannot be defined by Miranda2 type definitions:
+The Admiran compiler `mirac` defines a number of built-in base types that cannot be defined by Admiran type definitions:
 * `word#`
 * `unit`